ecmwf-projects/cads-messages/portals/c3s/2024/2024-03-01-production-keycloak.md

 severity: warning
 ---

-The production stacks of the CDS, ADS, ECDS and CEMS portals now use the production Keycloak.
+The production stack of the CDS now uses the production Keycloak.
 Users might need to recreate their accounts!